jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 96. They
 97. “By
 will say, as they feud in it.
-Allah, We were in evident error.
+Enki, We were in evident error.
 For equating you with the Lord of the
 Worlds.